 For the recipe for a Tomato Basil Pizza Sauce

-- 2 tablespoons warm water 30 ml - as per instructions for mixing the dough
+- 2 tablespoons warm water 30 ml - extra, as per instructions for mixing the dough

-- 1.25 teaspoons Active dry yeast or Instant dry Yeast 6.25 ml active dry yeast or 5 ml instant - or 1 teaspoon if using instant/ easy blend dried yeast (
+- 1.25 teaspoons Dry Yeast 6.25 ml active dry yeast or 5 ml instant yeast / easy blend dried yeast

 - 1 pinch sugar